 Comparing it to other VPNs in the market that passes industry standards, Windscribe VPN is quite cheap.

-comes with a free 6-month subscription to Dashlane password manager, this could be quite worth it if you use the said service used to come with a free subscription to Dashlane password manager but they no longer offer it.
+This plan used to come with a free subscription to Dashlane password manager but they no longer offer it.
 Still, the monthly price coming out to $4.08 is a solid deal.
 Especially since you can use it on unlimited devices simultaneously.

 Windscribe offers multiple payment options; all major credit cards are accepted, so is Paypal and Bitcoin.
 No discounts with cryptocurrency payments, unlike Trust.Zone VPN.

 Windscribe also uses Paymentwall’s service to open up their service to more than 200 payment options worldwide via WebMoney, Mint, and bank transfers.